deployKF/website/content/guides/platform/deploykf-gateway.md

 ??? step "Step 1 - Modify Hosts"

-    The _deployKF Istio Gateway_ uses the HTTP `Host` header to route requests to the correct internal service.
-    This means that using `localhost` or `127.0.0.1` will NOT work.

-    We must add a host entry so that `deploykf.example.com` resolves to `127.0.0.1`:
+    You can NOT access the gateway using an IP address or `localhost`, you MUST use your [configured hostname](#base-domain-and-ports) (defaults to `deploykf.example.com`).
+    This is because deployKF hosts multiple services on the same IP address using [virtual hostname routing](https://en.wikipedia.org/wiki/Virtual_hosting#Name-based).

+    The `kubectl port-forward` command creates a tunnel from your local machine to the Kubernetes cluster.
+    You may modify the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) on your local machine so that the hostnames resolve to `127.0.0.1` (the local loopback address).

+    !!! info "Local Machine"

+        Edit the hosts file on your __local machine__ (where you run your web browser), NOT the Kubernetes cluster itself.

     === "macOS"

-        You will need to add the following lines to the END of your __local__ `/etc/hosts` file:
+        Add the following lines to the END of your `/etc/hosts` file:

         ```text
         127.0.0.1 deploykf.example.com